 - All members and participants are to change into clean and dry sneakers before using the Y Fitness Center and Gymnasium or before participating in Group Exercise class.
 No outside shoes may be worn in the Steiner Family Aquatics Center.

 Hornell Open Gym/Swim Policy:

-- Youth 7 years & under are not allowed in the gym or pool without adult supervision.
+- Youth 7 years & under are not allowed in the gym or pool without adult supervision under any circumstance.

-- Staff supervision is provided Monday through Friday, 3pm - 6pm for youth ages 8 to 13 years old.
+- Staff supervision is provided during the school year Monday through Friday, 3pm - 6pm for youth ages 8 to 13 years old.

 - After 6pm, anyone under the age of 13 can only use the Community Room.

 - Staff supervision is not provided on weekends.

 - Staff supervision follows the HCSD calender and is NOT available during the summer.

 Hornell Fitness Center Usage Policy: